“There’s a sucker born every minute.”

 YOU: “I don’t know about this cricket restaurant.
 It doesn’t seem like a great idea.”

 MONKEY BRAIN: “CRICKETS TASTY.
 DON’T BE A HATER.”

 YOU: “Do you really think that there’s a market for cricket restaurants?”

 MONKEY BRAIN: “ANDREW ZIMMERN EATS CRICKETS.
 BIGGER THAN MCDONALD’S. WILL GET RICH OVERNIGHT!”

 So, particularly as you get older, you’re going to be facing a war against incredulity on two fronts: the loss of zippiness from your prefrontal cortex and Monkey Brain’s relentless assault on your good senses against get-rich-quick investments.

 How do you fight this battle?

-- Work backwards.
-In order for you to get the return on that fantastic “investment” that people are promising, start from the end (you getting the wad of cash) and work backwards to develop the reasonable scenario for how you could get from the present to the end state.
+- Work backward.
+In order for you to get the return on that fantastic “investment” that people are promising, start from the end (you getting a wad of cash) and work backward to develop a reasonable scenario for how you could get from the present to the end state.
 If you can’t come up with a viable and realistic scenario for how you get to the promised land (6 million customers to the cricket restaurant or the son of a rich Nigerian prince actually coming to your front door – of all people – with a trunk full of money), then chances are, it’s not a good investment and it’s too good to be true.

 For my married male readers, you’ll know what this reaction is every time you see it in your wife when she says “I don’t know about this…” as you elaborate on some bright idea that you’ve had.